 Authentication

-Requests to the Atomic API are authenticated using the client credentials oauth2 flow, via a client id and secret created in the Atomic Workbench.
+Requests to the Atomic API are authenticated using the client credentials OAuth 2 flow, via a client ID and secret created in the Atomic Workbench.

 API credentials can be created in the Atomic Workbench under Configuration > API Keys.
 Read more about this in the API section of the Workbench guide.